-Can I get insurance information from a Nissan VIN check?
+Can I get insurance information on my Nissan from a VIN check?

 How do I know the information is accurate?

-The information on our database is culled from many authoritative sources like the NHTSA and manufacturer records.
-Moreover, we update the info regularly.
+The information in our database is culled from many authoritative sources, like the NHTSA, NMVTIS, DMV in each state, manufacturer records, insurance companies, and more.
+Moreover, we update the information regularly.
 So, you can bank on its accuracy.